Prathamesh247/WeatherProject/README.md

 temperatures for the current day and the next 5 days with the use of Matplotlib, Datetime, Pytz and PyOWM modules.

+alltimezones.py enlists all available from pytz module in the timezones.txt file.
+Run this to check the timezone of your desired city for the chart.

 Steps to get the OpenWeatherMap API key:
 1) Go to https://openweathermap.org/
 2) Sign up using either email or other social credentials